Devildude4427/FlightFinder/README.md

 # FlightFinder

 One of the things I enjoy doing the most is traveling.
 But, as a college student, I need to travel on a budget.
 That is why I love tools like SkyScanner, which can show me the cheapest destinations for a given departure aiport.
 My goals with this tool are to learn F#, learn how to connect desktop applications to different APIs for increased functionality, and to ultimately make a tool that will give me a list of the cheapest destinations 1 week into the future at any given day.
+This will be a novelty app and little more, though perhaps it will actually be useful.

 ## Getting Started